zhendrikse/tdd/tdd-katas/cqrs-booking/cqrs-booking-java/instructions.md

 booked.
 So we should somehow have a notion of all available rooms in our hotel.

-The simplest thing that could possibly work is add a fixed number of predefined rooms to our hotel.
-Obviously, this is going to be a fatal limition once we want to support multiple different hotels.
+The simplest thing that could possibly work is to add a fixed number of predefined rooms to our hotel.
+Obviously, this is going to be a fatal limitation once we want to support multiple different hotels.

 Assuming we have to support just one hotel yet, we introduce an enumeration of rooms in our hotel and refactor the stringly typed